NRCan/CanFlood/docs/source/tutorials.rst

 .. image:: /_static/tutorials_6_5_2_img_2.jpg

 Notice the smaller events (50yr and 100yr) have changed significantly, while the larger events less-so.
 This makes sense considering we told CanFlood the mitigations would be overwhelmed at depths above 0.2 m (via the upper depth threshold parameter).
-We can investigate this model behavior further by opening either (The influence of the mitigation functions on the depths are not reflected in this output) of the ‘depths\_’ outputs, which should look similar to the below (values below the upper threshold are highlighted in red for clarity):
+We can investigate this model behavior further by opening either [17]_ of the ‘depths\_’ outputs, which should look similar to the below (values below the upper threshold are highlighted in red for clarity):

 .. image:: /_static/tutorials_6_5_2_img_3.jpg